An

 overseas Chinese community.
 If the

-Chinese people decide to lead in a different direction, the leaders in Beijing will surely
+Chinese people decide to lead in a different direction, the leaders in Beijing

 My second point is that my reading